Download a PDF of this Backgrounder.

 Apart from politics, the chief impediment to cooperation among federal agencies in identifying unauthorized workers is section 6103(a) of the Internal Revenue Code, which bars the IRS from sharing taxpayer identity information for most non-tax enforcement purposes.
 The SSA takes the position that it is similarly barred, a position that could be questioned since it receives the Forms W-2 directly from the employers, not the IRS.
 Whether or not the SSA is subject to the same restrictions as the IRS, section 6103 itself contains exceptions to the section 6103(a) nondisclosure rule that may be relevant to a G-Verify program:

 The "Safe Harbor Rule": A G-Verify Prototype.
 G-Verify is not a novelty.
-In the final years of the George W. Bush administration, the SSA and the Department of Homeland Security (DHS) cooperated in designing a G-Verify prototype under which the SSA's no-match letters to employers would be accompanied by a letter from DHS that promised not to use the no-match letter as evidence of unlawful hiring by the employer if the employer cooperated with the SSA in accordance with a DHS rule (the "Safe Harbor Rule”).30 A suit against the rule was promptly filed and a few weeks later a U.S. District Court issued a preliminary injunction against the rule on the grounds that the plaintiffs had raised "serious issues" with the content and rulemaking procedure.31 DHS proceeded to supplement the rule to address the court’s objections, but before the court could render a decision on the supplemented rule, the newly elected Obama administration revoked it.29 Had the Obama administration allowed the case to proceed, prevailed at the district court or on appeal, and implemented the supplemented Rule, the illegal alien population today would very likely be only a fraction of the 11 million who were here when President Obama was first elected.
+In the final years of the George W. Bush administration, the SSA and the Department of Homeland Security (DHS) cooperated in designing a G-Verify prototype under which the SSA's no-match letters to employers would be accompanied by a DHS letter that promised not to use the no-match letter as evidence of unlawful hiring if the employer cooperated with the SSA in accordance with a DHS rule (the "Safe Harbor Rule").27 A suit against the Rule was promptly filed, and a few weeks later a U.S. District Court issued a preliminary injunction on the grounds that the plaintiffs had raised "serious issues" with the content and rulemaking procedure.28 DHS proceeded to supplement the Rule to address those issues, but before the court could render a decision on the supplemented Rule, the newly elected Obama administration revoked it.29 Had the Obama administration allowed the case to proceed, prevailed at the district court or on appeal, and implemented the supplemented Rule, the illegal alien population today would very likely be only a fraction of the 11 million who were here when President Obama was first elected.
 The District Court's main objection to the Rule was the involvement of DHS in the no-match process.
 That same objection should not apply to an SSA/IRS program aimed at deterring identity fraud without DHS involvement.
 Evidence of identify fraud would be referred for prosecution to the Justice Department, not to DHS.

 1 "Legal Immigration: Setting Priorities", U.S. Commission on Immigration Reform, September 1995, p.
 11.